zfcampus/zf-apigility-doctrine/README.md

 Query Providers are available for all find operations.
 The find query provider is used to fetch an entity before it is acted upon for all DoctrineResource methods except create.

 A query provider returns a QueryBuilder object.
 By using a custom query provider you may inject conditions specific to the resource or user without modifying the resource.
-For instance, you may add a ```$queryBuilder->andWhere('user = 1');``` in your query provider before returning the QueryBuilder created therein.
+For instance, you may add a ```$queryBuilder->andWhere('user = ' . $event->getIdentity());``` in your query provider before returning the QueryBuilder created therein.
 Other uses include soft deletes so the end user can only see the active records.

 A custom plugin manager is available to register your own query providers.
 This can be done through following configuration: